y-yosuke/tecgihan_driver/doc/dma03_driver.md

 _ros_publish(self)
 ```

+Be overrided in a ROS node.

-An empty function to override in a ROS node to publish a ROS topic after the data conversion.
+An empty function to override in a ROS node
+to publish a ROS topic after the data conversion.

 **Returns:**